abhishekjayasurya/hr-data/README.md

 ---
 ## Conclusion
-The HR Data Analytics dashboard provides the *AltiQ Hardwares* HR team with a powerful tool to **optimize attendance tracking and workforce planning.** The insights generated not only streamline HR processes but also offer data-driven recommendations for scheduling and workforce management.
+The HR Data Analytics dashboard provides the *AltiQ Technologies* HR team with a powerful tool to **optimize attendance tracking and workforce planning.** The insights generated not only streamline HR processes but also offer data-driven recommendations for scheduling and workforce management.

 By understanding patterns in WFH, office presence, and sick leave, the HR team can proactively manage resources, promote work-life balance, and ensure effective workforce planning.